kbase/kb_sdk/README.md

 - Operates only on supported KBase data types
 - Uses existing data visualization widgets
 - Does not require new uploaders/downloaders
-- Wrapper written in Python, Java, R, or Perl
+- Wrapper written in Python, Java, or Perl

 In addition to these technical restrictions, tools in KBase are subject to a [review process](https://github.com/kbase/project_guides/blob/master/SDK_Guidelines.md) prior to public release.
 If you have a tool you would like to register with KBase that cannot meet these requirements, please <a href="http://kbase.us/contact-us">contact us</a> to discuss possible solutions.